Loading…

 Thursday July 10, 2025 3:10pm - 4:10pm MDT

 This session will focus on the vital role of compassion and hope in creating a positive and thriving classroom culture.
-Educators face challenges every day, but through fostering a compassionate and hopeful environment, staff can not only improve their well-being but also significantly impact student success and resilience.
-Participants will explore practical ways to integrate these principles into their interactions with students, colleagues, and the broader school community.
+Educators face challenges every day, but through fostering a compassionate and hopeful environment, staff can significantly impact student success and resilience.
+Participants will explore practical ways to integrate compassion and hope into their interactions with students, colleagues, and the broader school community.

 Speakers